Jaccomando/Predicting-Employee-Attrition/README.md

 ![Stacked Model Confusion Matrix](/reports/figures//stacked.png)

 ## Model Feature Importances
 Of my top three performing models, only Random Forest has a feature importances function from Scikit-learn.
-It identifies 'Age', 'DailyRate', 'MonthlyIncome', 'DistanceFromHome' and 'JobSatisfaction' as the top 5 feature importances.
+It identifies 'Age', 'DailyRate', 'MonthlyIncome', 'JobRole_Research Scientist' and 'DistanceFromHome' as the top 5 feature importances.
 Assuming that 'DailyRate' and 'MonthlyIncome' are the same, we could find the next highly rated feature importance not related to salary which would be 'TotalWorkingYears'.

 ### <center>Feature Importances Model</center>

 ![Feature Importances Model](/reports/figures/model_feat.png)

 ## Future Development Ideas
-1. Build more models, including a Neural Network model.
+1. Build more models, including Decision Tree, Naive Bayes, Boosting Classifiers, and a Neural Network model.
 2. Explore the role gender plays in attrition.
+Gender equality is a very important issue and it would be interesting to delve deeper into this dataset to specifically look at gender.
 3. Explore the role Covid 19 plays in attrition.
+Once data from 2020 is available it will be critical to analyze it.
+The workforce has changed in so many ways since March 2020 including many more people working remotely.
+How will this impact employee attrition?

 # Summary
-By using CRISP - DM tecniques and machine learning algorithms I create a binary classification model with .97 accuracy.
+By using CRISP - DM tecniques and machine learning algorithms I create a binary classification model with .99 accuracy and a perfect F-1 Score.
 This model, used alongside an understanding of the business and employee base is helpful in accurately predicting when an employee will voluntarily leave the company.

 My initial data exploration finds a close correlation between age and attrition.
 Additionally, it identifies stock option level, years in current role, total working years, and job level as in the top five highest correlated features to attrition.